USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

     * Has any version of the software been previously distributed outside of ARL?
 If yes, please explain the circumstances.
     * Which OSI-approved license is the code being released under.
-* A list of all software-related inventions that the authors believe patents could be pursued for, and reasons for why ARL should waive its rights to pursue a patent on each.
-This will help the Invention Evaluation Committee decide whether it would be better to pursue patents, or waive ARL's rights.
+* A list of all software-related inventions that the developers believe patents could be pursued for, and reasons for why ARL should waive its rights to pursue a patent on each.This will help the Invention Evaluation Committee decide whether it would be better to pursue patents, or waive ARL's rights.

 Examples of how to write abstracts are provided in the files [sample_abstract1.md](sample_abstract1.md),